microsoft/go-sqlcmd/README.md

 ## Sqlcmd

-The `sqlcmd` project aims to be a complete port of the native sqlcmd to the `go` language, utilizing the [go-mssqldb](https://github.com/denisenkom/go-mssqldb) driver.
-For full documentation of the tool, see https://docs.microsoft.com/sql/tools/sqlcmd-utility
+The `sqlcmd` project aims to be a complete port of the native sqlcmd to the `go` language, utilizing the [go-mssqldb](https://github.com/microsoft/go-mssqldb) driver.
+For full documentation of the tool and installation instructions, see https://docs.microsoft.com/sql/tools/gosqlcmd-utility

 ### Breaking changes